Feneg/z3-tracker/README.md

 * non-glitched and glitched rulesets, although support for glitched modes is limited
 * basic and advanced item placement
 * swordless
-* all four dungeon item modes
+* all combinations of shuffled dungeon items
 * all five goals
 * basic enemy shuffle (but not boss shuffle)
 * Ganon's Tower/Ganon crystal requirements